vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 This allows us to update tests that expect Vector's charts to be located in the same repository to instead reference our hosted charts at https://packages.timber.io/helm.

+Issues directly related to Vector's Helm charts (or the resources generated from them) will be maintained in the `timberio/helm-charts` repository.
+Existing issues will be migrated as needed.

 ## Rationale

 This change aligns us with standard tooling and practices in the Helm community, not to mention DataDog's existing workflows.
 The